murmunto/tripleo/README.md

-# tripleo
-TripleO: The Open Outdoor Ontology
+# TripleO: The Open Outdoor Ontology